-If it was considered that the team around the family (TAF) plan had not met the child or family’s emerging needs and that threshold for Level 3 intervention was met, consideration would be given to the role of intensive services being offered through children’s services early help team or multi-agency team (MAT) or the completion of a single assessment by a qualified social worker.
+If it was considered that the team around the family (TAF) plan had not met the child or family’s emerging needs and that threshold for Level 3 intervention was met, consideration would be given to the role of intensive services being offered through children’s services early help team or the completion of a single assessment by a qualified social worker.

 Level 4 - specialist

 Unborn babies, babies, children, young people and families whose needs are complex and enduring and cross many domains.
 More than one service is normally involved, with all professionals involved on a statutory basis with qualified social workers as the professional leads.
 It is usually local authority children’s social care who act as the lead agency.

 If a child or young person is in immediate danger call 999.

 If you are concerned that a child is suffering or is at risk of significant harm please contact Call Derbyshire on Tel: 01629 533190 immediately.